htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Bugs Fixed:

+-  Included the python bindings in the Debian and Ubuntu deb packages.
+   :ticket: `7048`

 -  Fixed a bug that prevented condor_submit -i from working with a Singularity container environemnt for more than three minutes.
    :ticket: `7018`